PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Benchmarking

 \subsection{Population Aggregation}

 Since we only have conditionally paired populations of control cells and perturbed cells, a model has to take unperturbed (i.e. control) cell states and predicts what their states \emph{would} look like if they had been perturbed.
 To evaluate these counterfactual predictions, we thus compute aggregate measures from the control and perturbed cell populations, and compare the predicted aggregates to the ground truth aggregates.
-We use the population mean and log fold-change (LogFC) in this paper, but also implement log p-value and distributional metrics such as MMD with RBF kernel and energy distance in our codebase.
+We use the population mean and log fold-change (LogFC) to assess the average response to perturbation, and compute distributional metrics such as \gls{mmd} and differential gene expression (DEG) t-scores to assess the full distribution of responses.